lucianomartini/texasflood/README.md

 Capabilities:
 =============

-* Fully sysvinit compatible, it uses sysvinit the core init.
+* Full sysvinit compatible, as it uses sysvinit as the core init.
 * Easy configuration if compared to systemd
 * Fix the priorities (auto renice) for the programs that are important for you.
 * Parallel Services Loading based on the script name number, put the same number to load in parallel.